wujj0326/COVID_Risk_Competition/README.md

 ## Running the codes

 ```
-Run each section in the file named Get_risk_score.ipynb in the folder.
+Run the model in LA County Covid19 Prediction.R and run the data processing in the file named Get_risk_score.ipynb in the folder.
-Each section in the notebook is labelled, and there are comments explaining the code.
+Each section in the R and python notebook is labelled, and there are comments explaining the code.
 ```

 ### Break down into end to end tests